markusmoenig/viralgraphics.io/docs/in/README.md

 ![Spaceship Screenshot](https://s3-us-west-2.amazonaws.com/braindistrict/Spaceship.jpg "PaintSupreme 3D Screenshot")

+## Developing for ViralGraphics.io

+Makefiles of ViralGraphics.io applications (they end with .vg) can be compiled into project files (.vide) using the node module viralgraphics.io. viralgraphics.io also allows the creation and publishing of applications to the Web.

+Note that viralgraphics.io only compiles .vg files, it does not (yet) create ready to use default projects for ViralGraphics.io applications.
+You currently have to do this youself using the examples supplied in the [ViralGraphics.io Git](https://github.com/markusmoenig/viralgraphics.io).

+Fore more information please check the viralgraphics.io [nodejs module](https://www.npmjs.com/package/viralgraphics.io).

 ## Namespaces

 All ViralGraphics.io functionality is implemented inside the {@link VG} namespace.
 This namespace contains a list of classes and sub-namespaces, here is a short overview of the most important namespaces and classes.